sontek/sontek_net/sontek-frontend/posts/2022/learning_spanish.md

 ---
-category: development
+category: Development
 date: 2022-04-30
 tags:
+    - Python
-    - pandas
+    - Pandas
-    - nlp
+    - NLP
 title: How to speak spanish like a colombian drug lord!
 ---